 This cheese, bacon and bread combo is definitely a thing in this part of Ireland.

 The Ulster Fry

 Available on nearly every second cafe menu, the Ulster Fry is a heart-stopper but delicious.
 Transformed onto a bap, which is a bread roll, it becomes portable for people strolling the market.

 I’ve seen these before, but rarely so filled with seafood.

 They don’t mind a few baked delights here and this stall had plenty to choose from.

-St George Market is a 20 minute walk from the Holiday Inn in Hope Street, where I stayed.
+St George’s Market, Belfast in May Street is a 20-minute walk from the Holiday Inn in Hope Street, where I stayed.
 This is a central and reasonably priced hotel with very comfortable beds.
 They do a great breakfast which could be your first opportunity to try an Ulster Fry.

 Disclaimer: Ed+bK travelled around Ireland with the support of Tourism Ireland.
 For more information head to Visit Ireland.